Nozbe/Michael.team/en/test.md

 ## Discussion between Michaels

+> **Introduction to Michaels**
+>\\
-> **NoOffice guy**: Hi, I'm Michael, the NoOffice guy, the remote guy, I work from home, I believe that work is not a place to go, it's a thing to do.
+> **NoOffice guy**: Hi, I'm Michael, the [NoOffice](/nooffice) guy, the remote guy, I work from home, I believe that **work is not a place to go, it's a thing to do**.
 And you are?

 > **Office guy**: Hi, I'm the other Michael, the Office guy.
 I dress nicely.
 I go to an office every day, I practice management by walking around.
-I love running back-to-back meetings.
+I love running back-to-back meetings!

+> **3 meetings per week?**
+>\\
-> **Ng**: I also like meetings.
+> **N**: I also like meetings.
 I have two of them a week.
 Sometimes three.

-> **Og**: Meetings are fun!
+> **O**: Meetings are fun!
 But I understand you meant 3 meetings a day?
-That's really not that much.
+That's really not that much…

-> **N**: Not really if you do it like we do - in a project our agenda points are tasks and all of them have comments or files attached to them…

-## More time for DEEP WORK…

-> M: …Sometimes in these comments we resolve the issues and when we do, it's another reason to cancel this week's meeting.

-> O: And when that happens, what do you do?
+> **N**: No. 3 a week.
+One on Monday.
+And one or two on Tuesday.
+Usually no meetings on Wednesday, Thursday or Friday.

+> **O**: You have days without meetings?
+Sorry, but if that's so, you don't seem to care much about if your team is working at all.
+What kind of manager are you?!

+> **[Nozbe][n] - projects, tasks and comments…**
+>\\
+> **N**: Oh, I do care.
+A lot.
+But as we have everything laid out in Nozbe in projects, tasks and comments, I know exactly what people are working on and where they need my feedback.
+And when they do, I write comments to their tasks, sometimes very long ones!

 ## Including video from a point in time